 FMA fintech regulatory sandbox pilot

-In 2024 we announced the development of a fintech sandbox pilot project.
+In December 2024 we announced the development of a fintech sandbox pilot project and in April 2025 we welcomed the first group of participants to take part.

-Read an article from Executive Director Strategy and Design Daniel Trinder on the sandbox pilot here
+Read our article on the sandbox pilot here

 Sandboxes can help spur innovation by allowing both startups and established licensed financial institutions to test new products and services in a controlled environment.
-Firms can test their systems in a monitored space, allowing them to obtain a deeper understanding of supervisory expectations.
-It will also give them the opportunity to adjust a product or service before full commercial launch, which may help reduce their costs.
+It allows them to obtain a deeper understanding of supervisory expectations and will also give them the opportunity to adjust a product or service before full commercial launch, which may help reduce their costs.
 For the FMA, it gives us the chance to gain greater insights into the benefits and risks of financial innovation and new technologies.

 The pilot is designed for firms that: